siddharthb52/phishing_filter/README.md

 <img width="518" height="524" alt="image" src="https://github.com/user-attachments/assets/4d7a9fcc-4aca-4ae5-96b0-69b6a5fa6a7d" />

-More comprehensive results are saved to `phishing_detection_results.json`:
+More comprehensive results for each email are saved to `phishing_detection_results.json`:

 ```json
 {